winegui/WineGUI/README.md

 - rpm
 - clang-format (v19)
 - cppcheck (v2.18 or higher)
+- clangd (v18 or higher, if clangd is used in your IDE)

 **Hint:** You could execute `./scripts/deps.sh` script for Debian based systems (incl.
 Ubuntu and Linux Mint) in order to get all the dependencies installed automatically.